KieranHarper/Yakka/README.md

 - Tasks retain themselves after starting, until finish closure is called.
 - Tasks which are asked to start when another completes will also retain themselves even though they haven't started running yet (unless cancelled).
 - The work closure is given an object which it uses to communicate progress and finishing etc, and can do so at any stage from any queue.
+- Provide progress either by push or pull (polling) or not at all, depending on your work.
 - Use ParallelTask to group independent Task objects and have them execute alongside each other with a final overall finish handler.
 - Use SerialTask for a similar objective except the order matters and they execute one after another.
 - Task instances are single shot – they can't be run again after they finish.